 This panel is fairly easy, aside from the fact you're working with the screen obscuring your view, so you'll need get your head behind the screen to get a full view.

-- Now look around the screen to finish off the top of the panel
+- Once you're happy, squeegee from the center out, the look around the screen to finish off the top of the panel

 Q. I screwed up one of the pieces.
 What can I do?